An elliptic proof of the splitting theorems from Lorentzian geometry: -harmonicity of the Busemann function

 \begin{proof} The reverse triangle inequality \eqref{rti} shows $I^-(\gamma(r))$ increases with $r$; since $b^+_r(x) = +\infty$ unless $x \in I^-(\gamma(r))$, we have $V \subset \cup_{r>0} I^-(\gamma(r))$.
 Using normal coordinates around $\gamma(r)$ shows $b^+_r(\cdot)=const(r)-\ell(\cdot,\gamma(r))$ to be smooth on $V$, except on the closure of the timelike cutlocus.

-In case (a), the timelike cutlocus of $\gamma(r)$ intersects $I^-(\gamma(r))$ in a relatively closed set \cite[Lemma 2.3]{McCann20} which has of zero volume as a consequence of Theorem 3.5 and the approximate second-differentiability a.e.\ of the semiconvex function $ \ell(\cdot, \gamma(r)) = const(r)-b_r^+(\cdot)$ described following Definition 3.8 (ibid).
+{Under global hyperbolicity} (a), the timelike cutlocus of $\gamma(r)$ intersects $I^-(\gamma(r))$ in a relatively closed set \cite[Lemma 2.3]{McCann20} which has zero volume as a consequence of Theorem 3.5 and the approximate second-differentiability a.e.\ of the semiconvex function $ \ell(\cdot, \gamma(r)) = const(r)-b_r^+(\cdot)$ described following Definition 3.8 (ibid).
 Proposition \ref{Pr:dalembert comparison} then applies to the approximate Busemann function $b_r^+$ for fixed $r>0$ and yields

 for every nonnegative $\phi \in C^1_0(I^-(\gamma(r)))$.
 The convergence provided by Corollary \ref{C:semiconcave} allows us to take $r \to \infty$ in \eqref{weak p-comparison} to get $p$-superharmonicity of $b^+$, semiconcavity and $|db^+|=1$ on any open subset $X$ with compact closure in $V$ by Lebesgue's dominated convergence theorem, where the monotone limit $\lim_{r\to \infty}\ell(\cdot,\gamma(r))= \infty$ and the compact support of $\phi \in C^1_0(X)$ have been used.
 This concludes case (a).